billbillbilly/Database/README.md

 # Multisensory perception - [1st Annual SEAS Hackathon@the SEAS Sustainable Future Hub](https://sites.google.com/umich.edu/hackathon/home)
 ## Overview
-Team will make use of provided datasets, scripts, and other resources to explore innovative method to extract information from vison and auditory.
+Team can make use of provided datasets, scripts, or other resources to explore topics or innovative methods to extract information from vison and auditory.

 Team can think of some potential focuses:
+- **Any topics that interest you the most...
+Enjoy the Hackathon!**
+- The linkage between view depth of images and perceptions
+- The distribution of different sound events
+- The spatial distribution of semantic segmentation/greeness in image depth
+- Some challenges...
-- Photo-based viewshed analysis
+	- Photo-based viewshed analysis (image2LiDAR)
 	- Training soundscape prediction based on pairwised comparison labels
 	- Predicting soundscape using sounds and photos

 ## Datasets
 Provided datasets include photos and sounds/spectrograms collected from 200 locations across the city core of Ann Arbor, MI.